Logo CHS 2025

 Christie Crews

-M. Sc. student at U. Ottawa
+M. Sc. student at U. Ottawa, member of CHS Meetings and Workshops Committee

 claudia.lacroix99@gmail.com